Keep Calm and Flutter On

 "Keep Calm and Flutter On" is the tenth episode of the third season of animated television series My Little Pony: Friendship Is Magic as well as the sixty-second overall.
-The episode features Fluttershy attempting to reform Discord while the rest of the Mane 6—Twilight Sparkle, Applejack, Rarity, Rainbow Dash, and Pinkie Pie—remaining ambivalent on whether he can be good.
+It aired on January 19, 2013.
+The episode features Fluttershy attempting to reform Discord while the rest of the Mane Six—Twilight Sparkle, Applejack, Rarity, Rainbow Dash, and Pinkie Pie—remains ambivalent on whether he can be good.
 The episode was highly anticipated and garnered positive reviews from critics, who found it funny and entertaining.

 Plot

-Princess Celestia orders Twilight and her friends to release and reform Discord, believing Fluttershy will know how to do it best.
+Princess Celestia orders Twilight Sparkle and her friends to release and reform Discord, believing Fluttershy will know how to do it best.
 While the rest of her friends are doubtful at the thought, Fluttershy remains calm and attempts to befriend Discord.
 When the others discover that Discord created chaos behind their backs, they demand Fluttershy to use her Element of Harmony to return him to stone, but she stands firm and promises not to use her Element against him as a sign of their newfound friendship.
 When Discord refuses to relent, she angrily walks away, still refusing to use her Element against him, but also ending their friendship.
 Realizing he never had a friend before in his life, a remorseful Discord realizes that he truly does value Fluttershy's friendship and does not want to lose it.
-With this revelation, Discord reverts his chaos and regains Fluttershy's trust, voluntarily offering to permanently use his powers for good, much to the others and Celestia's delight.
+With this revelation, Discord reverts his chaos and regains Fluttershy's trust, voluntarily offering to permanently use his powers once and for all, much to the others and Celestia's delight.